A New Oratorio

 Yet Shall He Live is a new oratorio by Timothy Max.
-Written over the course of a year through hundreds of hours, the piece premiered at an Easter 2025 celebration in Houston, Texas, featuring three soloists, a 60-voice choir, and a 40-piece orchestra.
+Written over the course of a full year, through hundreds of hours, the piece premiered at an Easter 2025 celebration in Houston, Texas, featuring three soloists, a 60-voice choir, and a 40-piece orchestra.

 The oratorio reflects on the final week of the Savior’s life, with movements centered on key events: the Triumphal Entry, the Last Supper, Gethsemane, the Trial, the Crucifixion, the Resurrection, and the Ascension.
 While especially meaningful during the Easter and Christmas seasons, it is well-suited for performance year-round.